Appdynamics/rabbitmq-monitoring-extension/README.md

 ## Prerequisite

 The RabbitMQ Management Plugin must be enabled.
-Please refer to  http://www.rabbitmq.com/management.html for more details.
+Please refer to  [this page](http://www.rabbitmq.com/management.html) for more details.

-In order to use this extension, you do need a Standalone JAVA Machine Agent (https://docs.appdynamics.com/display/PRO44/Java+Agent) or SIM Agent (https://docs.appdynamics.com/display/PRO44/Server+Visibility).
-For more details on downloading these products, please  visit https://download.appdynamics.com/.
+In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
+For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).

 The extension needs to be able to connect to RabbitMQ in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.